H\"older regularity for collapses of point vortices: Proofs of Hölder regularity in the plane: Theorems and .

+\begin{remark} In the previous Lemma, if we assume the stronger hypothesis \eqref{eq:no null partial sum}, then the conclusion is also true for $P = \{1,\ldots,N\}$ by replacing $A_0$ by $A$. \end{remark}

-To study the system of vortices, we separate them unto clusters so that we can study separately the sets of vortices that are close to each-other.
-To build these clusters, we make use of the following lemma that is reminiscent from Lemma~A.2 in~\cite{Bethuel_Orlandi_Smets_2007_1}.
+To study the system of vortices, we separate them into clusters so that we can study separately the sets of vortices that are close to each-other.
+The objective is to have both a control on the distances between vortices inside a same cluster and a control of the distance between clusters.
+To build these clusters, we make use of the following lemma that is reminiscent of Lemma~A.2 in~\cite{Bethuel_Orlandi_Smets_2007_1}.